-And if that's not enough to convince you to do the same, I remind you that this software allow you to access all geo-restricted content!
+And if that’s not enough to convince you to do the same, I remind you that this software allows you to access all geo-restricted content!
 If you want to stream any Netflix library or watch Sky-Go outside the UK, you can.
-Joining American servers for a competition of your favorite online game?
+Joining American servers for a competition of your favourite online game?
 Can do.
 Purchasing cheaper flight tickets in another country?
 Can do.
-There's a multitude of reasons to subscribe, really.
+There’s a multitude of reasons to subscribe, really.
 Just browse my other articles to get new ideas.

 Finally, if you have any question related to what is VPN, feel free to contact me.

 This was my lesson: What is VPN?
 What does a VPN do?
 Why use a VPN?
 Stay tuned for more articles coming soon.